ordina-jworks/ordina-jworks.github.io/_posts/2022-05-04-RTK-Intership.md

 - [Conclusion](#conclusion)

 ## Introduction
-GPS and GNSS are not really accurate on their own, this can lead to crucial errors when one needs accurate positioning, such as with surveyors.
+GPS and GNSS are not accurate on their own, this can lead to crucial errors when one needs accurate positioning, such as with surveyors.
 For this, systems  such as Real-Time Kinematic (RTK) have been developed that will improve this inaccurate positioning.

 ## What is GNSS?